joshfrench/om-wiki-fork/Documentation.md

 Sets component local state. `owner` is the backing Om component. `korks` is a key or sequences of keys. `v` is the value to set.
-Will trigger a Om re-render.
+Will trigger an Om re-render.

 ### update-state!